-Corner Weld
+Corner weld

 General

 The principles of the modelling of corner welds for χMCF are described in this subclause.
 A corner weld describes a connection between two or three sheets welded together.

 The XML definition of a corner weld supports up to four physical weld positions.
 Each of the weld positions is specified using the element <weld_position/> with the corresponding attributes and nested elements inside the subtype definition.